Friday 30 December 2016

 Contemplate the photograph.
 It's Audrey Hepburn posing for the press early in her career.
 It's not a very good photograph and no-one at the time expected it to survive beyond the immediate present, but it has survived.
 A few years ago the internet discovered it - the people discovered it - and now it is one of the classic images of Audrey Hepburn.
 The lighting is terrible and the pose is curious, but Audrey Hepburn is magnetic; the photograph is silly, slightly sexy.
 It endures while so much has passed from memory.
 There are far better photographs of Audrey Hepburn, but they lurk in the dead memory of books, where they will remain until there is a shift in public taste.

 Ostensibly this blog is about photography, although in practice I find it hard to stay focused on one thing and there is only so much to say about pictures.
 The equipment doesn't move me any more; it's the art I care about, specifically the topic that drives all art.
 The desire to live beyond death.
 The human animal is unusual in that it is conscious of its unavoidable date with the inevitable.
-Death is like the end of summer.
+Death is the end of summer.
 It may be many months away, but it will happen and there is no escape.
-Stronger, braver, smarter, richer men than I, entire societies have failed to find a cure.
+Stronger, braver, smarter, richer men than I, entire societies, they have all failed to find a cure.
 Nothing I have experienced convinces me otherwise; quantum entanglement, cryogenics, vitamin pills, shared consciousness, pathetic.

 The inescapable laws of thermodynamics destroy our bodies, and even if we no longer needed bodies the same laws would destroy our minds, or transform us into a new form, which is also death.
 I take cold comfort in the notion that consciousness itself is an illusion.
 That we are not really conscious at all; that we do not have souls.
 We are just animals with a sophisticated brain that can store information, match patterns, and process audio-visual-sensory information in real time.
 Our consciousness is a byproduct of this.
 If we ascend to heaven when we die, what happens to people who have Parkinson's, or Alzheimer's?
-Do they spend the rest of eternity with empty minds?
+Do they spend the eternity of heaven with empty minds?
 The idea that heaven rewinds our mental clock back to our teenage years is absurd, and if our souls are separate from our minds, which of those two things is the real us?
 Both of them, or neither?
 Theology does not convince me.
 It's arbitrary.

 Death holds two horrors.
 There is the cessation of consciousness for all eternity.
 An eternity of endless blackness and the knowledge that this is all there will ever be.
 It's difficult to visualise nothingness.
 We are going away and never coming back, and in the fullness of time the universe itself will collapse, and not a single thing will remain.
 The same will happen to our worst enemies, our greatest friends, our children.

 The second horror is the idea that we will be forgotten, and that our works will be forgotten.
 This is the curse of everyone in the long term.
 In the shorter term, we know our parents; we are aware that we had grandparents; but until relatively recently, at least in the West, our great-grandparents were theoretical.
 Photography and the extended lifespan that comes with modern living have expanded our generational horizons, but there is still a generational cut-off point.
-The vast, vast majority of British people cannot name their great-great-grandparents; they are shadows, and if their great-great-grandchildren do not remember them, who will?
+The vast, vast majority of British people cannot name their great-great-grandparents.
+They are shadows, and if their great-great-grandchildren do not remember them, who will?
 Our great-great-grandchildren will not remember us.

 No-one, is the answer.
 Within a few generations we are forgotten.
 The few names that live after death survive as twisted approximations of the past.
 This is a theme I have elaborated upon before.
 It is one of the fundamental themes of all art.
-On an idealistic level visual art is an attempt to communicate ideas and emotions with a visual medium, and on a practical level art is also a means of self-aggrandisement and self-enrichment, and furthermore it's a viable way of avoiding having to drive a bus for a living.
+On an idealistic level visual art is an attempt to communicate ideas and emotions with pictures, and on a practical level art is also a means of self-aggrandisement and self-enrichment, and furthermore it's a viable way of avoiding having to drive a bus for a living.
 Some artists are driven by a desire to get out of the house; others want to see a naked woman in real life; still others want to be the life and soul of the party.
 It's an excuse to do cool things with computers.

 The wealthy mega-artists of today probably don't care about their legacy, although "the impossibility of death in the mind of someone living" was one of Damien Hirst's early themes.
-The ubiquity of artists in the media has given them a form of short-term immortality but one of the fundamental principles of the postmodern movement is the impossibility of editorial control.
+The ubiquity of artists in the media has given them a form of short-term immortality, but one of the fundamental principles of the postmodern movement is the impossibility of editorial control.

 The people decide which things live and which things die.
 The establishment occasionally tries to push a thing; tries to make that thing immortal.
 Novels become set texts in university degrees, the works of certain photographers are cited in textbooks, artists are given government-funded institutes with which to promote their work, but fashions change, and both high and low art is subject to the whims of fashion.
-Even high art, once thought of as immortal, is just a record of a series of fads.
+Even high art, once thought immortal, is just a record of a series of fads.
 The cathedrals of the past become theme parks and then ruins.
 Their stones are used to line pavements, which are built over with motorways.

 During the twentieth century entire art forms fell out of fashion, poetry and painting most notably.
 Once upon a time schoolchildren were taught to idolise Tennyson and his works, but now the formerly high art form of poetry is dead.
 An entire art form.
 People still write poems, but poetry no longer establishes reputations.
 There are no poetic giants today.
 Poetry from the past is hard to take seriously; modern poetry has been obliterated by pop music.